South Africa | Cape Town to Kruger | Adult Only

 Cape Point / Buffels Baai / Cape of Good Hope

 Transfer with local guide to kayak Cape Point, including penguin and seal viewing.
 Shuttle to the headland, to cycle through the reserve and learn about the unique fauna and flora of the region – and keep an eye out for zebra, baboons, ostrich, antelope, abundant birdlife, and maybe, if you’re lucky, lynx!
 Lunch at the scenic tidal pools of Buffels Baai as we try to spot Southern Right Whales (if in season).
 After lunch, and perhaps a glass of bubbly, stroll the sandy beach, dip your toes into the chilly Atlantic, and snap that perfect new profile pic.
 Guided hike to the old lighthouse, which is 238M above sea level and was built in 1859.
 Optional 1-hour guided hike from Cape Point to the Cape of Good Hope.
-Evening at leisure.
+Dinner at Gold Restaurant before an evening at leisure.

 Devon Valley / Clos Malverne / Grootbos